RonaldTinashe/Morabaraba.Core/README.md

     * For example, A1 Row A2 Row A3
 * Each junction may be either empty or occupied by a cow
 * A cow can be placed onto or removed from a junction
+* The board reports whether two junctions are neighbours
+* The board reports the lines that are occupied by cows of a particular shade - mills
+* The board reports the number of cows of a given shade occupying it
+* The board reports if a shade on the board has cows with free neighbours
+* The mills that a junction is in are reported

 ## Players